100askTeam/100ask_lvgl_docs/docs/details/widgets/lottie.rst

    <details>
      <summary>显示原文</summary>

-No special events are sent by the Lottie widget.
+No events are emitted by Lottie Widgets.

+.. admonition::  Further Reading

+    Learn more about :ref:`lv_obj_events` emitted by all Widgets.

     Learn more about :ref:`events`.

 .. raw:: html